top of page

 When you come out here almost every day you will create a relationship to the land.
 Plants and trees will start communicating with you.

-Out of the blue one day I remembered a time many years ago while I was living in Markleeville, CA, a native friend gave to me some "NDN tea" (Indian tea) when I had a bad head cold.
-It was made up of just one plant otherwise known as Mormon tea.
-It helped tremendously at the time and it had sparked my interest in native plants.
+One day, out of the blue, I remembered a time many years ago while I was living in Markleeville, CA, a native friend gave to me some "NDN tea" (Indian tea) when I had a bad head cold.
+It was made up of just one plant otherwise known as Mormon tea (ephedra).
+It helped quite well at the time and it had sparked my interest in native plants.
 Through some research I found that this plant was very old and one of the best and only antihistamine plants in North America.
 I started to wonder if there were more plants out here like that, and guess what?
 Of course there are!
 Now I spend much of my time researching pub-med to see if any studies were done, reading old texts and talking to elders.
 My best experiments I will offer on this site!

 What I don't forage, I grow and if I cannot grow it, I buy organic.